tassiasP/Twitter-US-Airline-Sentiment/README.md

 # Twitter-US-Airline-Sentiment

-This is an analysis of a Sentiment Analysis problem hosted by Kaggle and described in the link below: https://www.kaggle.com/crowdflower/twitter-airline-sentiment
+This repo contains an end-to-end analysis and modeling of a Sentiment Classification problem hosted by Kaggle and described in the link below: https://www.kaggle.com/crowdflower/twitter-airline-sentiment